lineality/Online_Voting_Using_One_Time_Pads/README.md

 3. Delete

-Step 15: (Processing the Voter-Submitted Ballot) Offline, using a separate piece of software, the local election office "decrypts" the QR code for the 'encrypted' completed(choices-filled-in) ballot using the second(2:2) of the pair of printed (pad)QR codes for the one-time pad, and physically prints on paper the voter's filled-in ballot.
+Step 15: (Processing the Voter-Submitted Ballot) not-over-a-network/not-online, using a separate piece of software, the local election office "decrypts" the QR code for the 'encrypted' completed(choices-filled-in) ballot using the second(2:2) of the pair of printed (pad)QR codes for the one-time pad, and physically prints on paper the voter's filled-in ballot.
 (Note: one choice in designing the software is to directly-print-to-paper or to decrypt and display on a screen or possible save as a computer file)
 The voter's completed ballot is stored along with any completed paper ballot (e.g. mail-in ballots, or paper ballots delivered in person or filled out in person).
 (Note: Depending on the details, an additional step may be needed to convert the format of the QR code (or abridged format) to the same format as an in-person ballot.
 For example, if only the vote choice data are recorded in the QR code (or abridged format) the exact placement of each printed character on paper may be needed or useful for manual or automated ballot counting).

 Q: How much data can a QR code contain?
 How redundant can a QR be for error-correction?

-Note: If the ballot is processed on an off-line not-connected to a network computer then the chances of 'hacking' the vote are reduced (the 'attack surface' is reduced).
+Note: If the ballot is processed on an not-over-a-network/not-online not-connected to a network computer then the chances of 'hacking' the vote are reduced (the 'attack surface' is reduced).

 Enter voter data into the election-results-data-set.